electricalgorithm/compfilex/README.md

 * Control Panel Early Showcase (23.08.2021): https://www.youtube.com/watch?v=-NbN3ADiRs4
 * Communication between MCU and Server, with Client-Side Rendering (04.09.2021): https://www.youtube.com/watch?v=0adJoKZSHKA
+* Two-way Communication and Web Panel System Showcase (Saved Settings Page error fixed.)

 ## Embedded System Design

 Main microcontroller will be Arduino Mega in the project.
 To establish the connection between main MCU and NodeJS server, we use ESP-01 SoC and Socket.io (WebSocket) protocol.
-It is not fully implemented, yet.
+Main MCU is sending and receiving data to/from WIFI MCU using UART.

 ##### Features